-What is Experian Credit Information Report?
+What is an Experian Credit Information Report?

 Experian Credit Information Report, also known as “Experian CIR” refers to a detailed record of your credit history i.e. details of your past loans and credit cards that you have availed or applied for.
-It also contains information about your identity and the requests for you credit score as made by various lending institutions of India.
+It also contains information about your identity and the requests for your credit score as made by various lending institutions of India.

 The following table gives a section-wise summary of the information present in the Experian credit report:

-|Credit History||Information about the type of borrowing, current balance, date of loan, payment history, details of any prior defaults on credit card dues/loans, etc.|
+|Credit History||Information about the type of credit (secured/unsecured), current balance, date of loan, payment history, details of any prior defaults on credit card dues/loans, etc.|

-|Personal Information||Includes name of the consumer, address of the consumer, and other identifying information, including date of birth, PAN card number, etc.|
+|Personal Information||Includes name and address of the consumer, date of birth, PAN card number, etc.|

 |Enquiries||This section contains information about the enquiries made by various financial institutions as a result of credit applications made by you along with the type of credit facility (loan/credit card) and loan amount/credit card limit, etc.|

 “Experian Credit Score” refers to the numeric summary of your credit information report (CIR) as calculated by Experian India.
 This score varies between 300 and 900.
 The close your Experian score is closer to 900 (such as 750 and above), the greater your chances of being approved for a new loan or credit card.“Experian Credit Score” refers to the numeric summary of your credit information report (CIR) as calculated by Experian India.
 This score varies between 300 and 900.
 The close your Experian score is closer to 900 (such as 750 and above), the greater your chances of being approved for a new loan or credit card.

 Your score is calculated from the repayment history of your previous and existing loans and credit cards, including the details of enquiries made by various lending institutions, such as banks and non-banking financial companies (NBFCs).